martin-joshy/Brainwave/README.md

 To run the project in a production environment, you can use Docker with the `docker-compose.prod.yml` file provided in the `docker_compose` directory.

 1. **Set up Production Environment Variables:**
-   - Copy or create a `.env` file based on your development settings but with production configurations.
+   - create a `.env` file based on your production settings given in backend/brainwave_backend/env_example/.env.production.example.

 2. **Run Docker Compose:**
    ```bash